Frequently Asked Questions

 Are families required to agree with the Statement of Faith?

 Families attending HEED local classes are required to sign the Statement of Faith in agreement.
 Families enrolling in HEED classes should understand that the classes are taught from a biblical worldview; and must agree to the beliefs set forth in the Statement of Faith.
+Regular family church attendance is a high value at HEED.

 When is enrollment?